sorukumar/blog/_posts/2024-03-17-7Dimension-Bitcoin-Business.md

  3. **Usage of Bitcoin:** Transactinal or Investment.
 Sadly still most of the companies that are making money in the sapce are focussed on Bitcoin  as an 'investment'/asset.
 Think of all the big names.
 Comanies that are building infrastructure to take bitcoin technology at par and beyond with current infrastructure for usage is not making money and are reliant on funding.

  5. **Existing use case or Novel use case:** For companies, that are building for the transactional use case of bitcoin, good novel use-case would be where a digital money has inherent advantage - AI agent payment, remittance, Micropayments.
 Even for companies, that are working on 'investment' use case, it is possible to be novel.
 Think of decentralized lending.
  6. **User experience:** Complex to Simple.
-Most of the bitcoin business are like for the developers, by the the developers, and so user experiece is not up the mark.
+Most of the bitcoin business are like for the developers, by the the developers.
+The current user expereince is just an artifact of that transactional use case has not gone mainstream.
+Companies like "
  7. **Ecosystem Integration**: Isolated to Integrated
  8. **Regulatory alignment:** Compliance focussed to innovation focusses

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwNjM1MTUwNywxMDMxNzE5MTg1LDEwMj
+eyJoaXN0b3J5IjpbLTE2NTI3ODQxOTIsMTIwNjM1MTUwNywxMD
-EzNTUyNzNdfQ==
+MxNzE5MTg1LDEwMjEzNTUyNzNdfQ==
 -->